shijiegu/shijiegu.github.io/_posts/2025-10-18-ChangeOfMind.markdown

 <figure style="width: 600px" class="align-middle">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/change_example_ratE.jpg" alt="">
   <figcaption> As in the previous plot, magenta denotes animal location while the gray scale plots where in space the hippocampus is representing.
 Here we also plot the theta rhythm of spiking.
 MUA refers to the general spiking activities in the CA1 region of the hippocampus.
 A higher number means more spiking.
-As you can see spiking activities comes in waves and the rhythm is extracted to be plotted as the "theta" panel. </figcaption>
+As you can see spiking activities comes in waves.
+The rhythm of spiking is extracted to be plotted as the "theta" panel. </figcaption>
 </figure>

 <figure style="width: 600px" class="align-middle">